 |Bestows a mutation on a target.
 The mutation is almost always harmful.
 It cannot affect artificial beings, and the undead will decompose if affected.|

 Malmutate is a level 6 Transmutation/Hexes monsters-only spell which attempts to mutate its target.
 If Malmutate is used on a player, there is an 80% chance that it will cause a bad mutation and a 20% chance it will cause a random mutation.
-Magic resistance is useless against this, but mutation resistance functions normally.
+Willpower is useless against this, but mutation resistance functions normally.

 Abominations change their tile and ugly things change colour instead of the aforementioned effects.

 The following enemies cast Malmutate: